texttheater/produce/manual.md

 `dep.c = %{name}.c`.
 Here, `c` is the variable name; the `dep.` prefix just tells Produce that this particular value is also a dependency.

+If you need a literal percent sign in some attribute value, you need to escape it as `%%`.

 The `target` variable is automatically available when the rule is invoked, containing the target matched by the target pattern.